Mobile phone provider reviews

 Article 3 of 13

-We regularly survey thousands of mobile phone customers so we can tell you exactly how EE compares to other mobile phone providers.
+We regularly survey thousands of mobile phone customers so we can tell you exactly how EE compares with other mobile networks.

-How good is EE mobile?
-2018 Which? mobile provider satisfaction survey
+How good is EE?
+2020 Which? mobile network satisfaction survey

-Before signing up for a new phone deal, read our review of EE to see how it did in our regular mobile phone satisfaction survey.
+Before signing up for a new EE phone deal, read our review to see how it was rated by thousands of its customers in our exclusive mobile network customer satisfaction survey.

 In this in-depth review of EE mobile, we'll: